 He tapes it on Fridays.

-And well, it compared to MSNBC, it's respectable.
+Well, compared to MSNBC, it's respectable.

-I mean, he did a whole different format.
+I mean, it's a whole different format.

 He has a whole different behavioral pattern.